Constructing elusive functions with help of evaluation mappings: Elusive functions and associated polynomial mappings

 In this section we recall the notion of a $(s,r)$-elusive function introduced by Raz in \cite{Raz2009} for constructing sequences of multivariate polynomials of high circuit complexity (Definition \ref{elus}).
 To study $(s,r)$-elusive functions we introduce the notion of a $(s,r)$-elusive subset (Definition \ref{pelu}) and we find a condition for a polynomial mapping whose image contains a $(s,r)$-elusive subset (Corollary \ref{rske}).
-We also introduce the notion of a $(s,r,k)$-elusive function (Definition \ref{pelu}) and the notion of a strong $(s,r)$-elusive functions (Definition \ref{strel}).
-The last one leads to the notion of a polynomial type algebraic complexity for non-constant polynomial mappings (Remark \ref{elstr}, Definition \ref{strcom}).
-We compare $(s,r)$-elusive functions, $(s,r,k)$-elusive functions and strong $(s,r)$-elusive functions, using an interpolation formula for polynomial mappings over $\F$ and an evaluation mapping (Proposition \ref{Lemma 4.4}, Remark \ref{elstr}).
+We also introduce the notion of a $(s,r,k)$-elusive function (Definition \ref{pelu}) and the notion of a strongly $(s,r)$-elusive functions (Definition \ref{strel}).
+We compare $(s,r)$-elusive functions with $(s,r,k)$-elusive functions and strongly $(s,r)$-elusive functions, using an interpolation formula for polynomial mappings over $\F$ and an evaluation mapping (Proposition \ref{Lemma 4.4}, Remark \ref{elstr}).

 \begin{definition}[\cite{Raz2009}, p.
 2] A polynomial mapping $f: \F ^ n \to \F ^ m$ is called {\it $(s, r)$-elusive}, if for every polynomial mapping $\Gamma : \F ^ s \to \F ^ m$ of degree $r$, we have $f(\F ^ n) \not\subset \Gamma(\F ^ s)$. \end{definition}